mancio/Supermoney/supermoney/README.md

 are very fast.

 This is possible thanks to a linkedHashMap where the accounts are stored.
-The linked hash map has predictable iteration order of the elements in the map give the possibility to enumerate and search easily the accounts.
+This structure has predictable iteration order of the elements in the map and give the possibility to enumerate and search easily the accounts.

 ## API Usage